 The AFSB undertook extensive consultation with the agri-food industry and other stakeholders and developed a report, Going for Growth, which includes more than 100 recommendations aimed at accelerating the growth of farming, fishing and food and drink processing in Northern Ireland to 2020 and beyond.

 In response to Going for Growth, the NI Executive has reviewed the recommendations which fall to government to address and developed an action plan, outlining actions to be progressed across relevant departments and agencies.

 A Progress Report on the implementation of Going for Growth is available to download below:

 The Department has undertaken a review of Northern Ireland Agri-Food Marketing and Promotion:

 A great deal has been achieved since the Agri-Food Strategy Board was appointed in 2012.
 The Agri-Food Strategy Board has played a key role in helping to set the strategic direction for the sector.

 The tenure of the AFSB ended on 31 August 2017.
 During their five year term the AFSB achieved significant progress strengthening the local agri-food sector and helping open new markets.
 AFSB also helped to progress key recommendations from the Going for Growth strategy, including the establishment of the Agri-Food Quest Competence Centre, directly linking business and academia, and the creation of an Agri-Food Loan Scheme.

 It has also provided strategic direction for proposals to establish an Agri-Food Marketing Body for Northern Ireland.
-The Department will continue to work with DAERA, Invest NI and industry representatives to progress this work.
+The Department continues to work with DAERA, Invest NI and industry representatives to develop the proposed model.

 For further information, you may wish to contact the AFSB Secretariat by emailing firstname.lastname@example.org.